 - Certain exceptions have priority over VM exits.
-These include invalid-opcode exceptions, faults based on privilege level,1 and general-protection exceptions that are based on checking I/O permission bits in the taskstate segment (TSS).
-For example, execution of RDMSR with CPL = 3 generates a general-protection exception and not a VM exit.2 - Faults incurred while fetching instruction operands have priority over VM exits that are conditioned based on the contents of those operands (see LMSW in Section 25.1.3). - VM exits caused by execution of the INS and OUTS instructions (resulting either because the "unconditional I/O exiting" VM-execution control is 1 or because the "use I/O bitmaps control is 1) have priority over the following faults: - 1.
-These include faults generated by attempts to execute, in virtual-8086 mode, privileged instructions that are not recognized in that mode. - 2.
-MOV DR is an exception to this rule; see Section 25.1.3.
+These include invalid-opcode exceptions, faults based on privilege level,1 and general-protection exceptions that are based on checking I/O permission bits in the task-state segment (TSS).
+For example, execution of RDMSR with CPL = 3 generates a general-protection exception and not a VM exit.2 - Faults incurred while fetching instruction operands have priority over VM exits that are conditioned based on the contents of those operands (see LMSW in Section 25.1.3). - VM exits caused by execution of the INS and OUTS instructions (resulting either because the "unconditional I/O exiting" VM-execution control is 1 or because the "use I/O bitmaps control is 1) have priority over the following faults:

+2. MOV DR is an exception to this rule; see Section 25.1.3.